hapax/hapax.github.io/_posts/2020-08-06-eratosthenes.md

 \text{radius} = 4300-6900 \text{ km}.
 $$

-The answer is in there somewhere, so given our dubiously cloudy data point, we did okay.
+The answer is in there somewhere, but given our dubiously cloudy data point, we've done okay.

 #### Other experiments